HariGit1/loan-application-13420/CLI-commands-help.md

-#### you can issue following grpc calls from your terminal to access the exposed grpc service endpoints over the Internet.
+#### You can issue following grpc calls from your terminal to access the exposed grpc service endpoints over the Internet.

 ### Submit a Loan application